ZhijianZhou01/metav/README.md

 ### 1.1. workflow of metav
 metav is a command-line-interface program, which is used to rapidly identify and classify viral sequences from metagenomic sequencing data. metav is developed via `Python 3`, and can be run on Linux systems and deployed to the cloud.

-The workflow is as follows,
+The workflow of metav is simple but efficientas,

 <div  align="left">
 <kbd><img src="https://github.com/ZhijianZhou01/metav/blob/main/figure/metav.jpg" width = "532" height = "552" alt="work" align=left /></kbd>